carolth/BCDC-Metadata/README.md

 The workflow diagram above was produced using PlantUML (download [plantuml.jar here](https://plantuml.com/download)).

-To edit the diagram, change the code below and run at the command line: `java -jar plantuml.jar -verbose README.md -o images`
+To edit the diagram, change the PlantUML code below and run the following at the command line: `java -jar plantuml.jar -verbose README.md -o images`

 ```
 @startuml